petervitale910/eds240-nri-acs-viz/README.md

 └───README.md

 ## Data access and reference
-The data is publically available and can be found via the [FEMA Resilience Analysis and Planning Tool](https://experience.arcgis.com/experience/0a317e8998534c30a9b2d3861c814d42/)
+The data is publically available and can be found via the [FEMA Resilience Analysis and Planning Tool](https://experience.arcgis.com/experience/0a317e8998534c30a9b2d3861c814d42/) and via the ACS API key.